 Therapy, Service and Assistance Dogs

-Dogs have served as mans helper for centuries.
+Dogs have been helping man for centuries.
 The first written mention of an assistance dog was in the 1700s.
-Several childrens alphabet books described the letter B as a Blind man, led by a dog.
-During the first World War, in an effort to aid the soldiers who were blinded during battle, several guide dog training schools were established.
-The service work was gradually expanded to include hearing aid dogs and physical assistance dogs.
+Alphabet books for children illustrated the letter B with a Blind man, led by a dog.
+During the first World War, guide dog training schools were established in an effort to aid soldiers who were blinded during battle.
+Service work expanded in the twentieth century, to include hearing aid dogs and physical assistance dogs.

 Formal therapy dog work began in the United States in the 1970s.
 It started rather casually, thanks to people like the chaplain in New Jersey who brought his golden retriever along as he made his rounds through the hospital wards.
 Staff workers noticed that the chaplain evoked an extremely positive response in the patients he visited.
 But they saw it wasnt the chaplain who brought smiles to the patients faces; it was the dog.
 Bit by bit, other informal visitations began to break down the no dogs taboo.
 One of the first institutions to officially open its doors to dogs was the Mayo Clinic, and one of its first canine volunteers was a Newfoundland.

 Many documented studies show that therapy dogs reduce stress and lower a persons blood pressure.
 They also raise the patients spirits, a critical element in getting well.
 Over the years, therapy dogs of all breeds have been welcomed in more and more hospitals and care facilities across the country.
 But it is hard to imagine a breed more ideally suited for this work than a Newfoundland.